 - 1. Check your engine's owners manual to make sure that you only take on the type of fuel specified by the manufacturer.
 Do not use gasoline containing alcohol. - 2.
-Close all ports, hatches, windows and engine compartments before fueling in order to prevent gasoline fumes from accumulating. - 3.
-Stop all engines, motors, fans (including bilge pump) and turn off lights before fueling. - 4.
-Extinguish all cigarettes and other lighted materials. - 5.
+Close all ports, hatches, windows and engine compartments before fueling in order to prevent gasoline fumes from accumulating. - Stop all engines, motors, fans (including bilge pump) and turn off lights before fueling. - Extinguish all cigarettes and other lighted materials. - 5.
 Observe fuel flow constantly to prevent overflow or spillage. - 6.
 After fueling, wash down and clean off any spilled fuel.
-Dispose of any rag, sponges, etc., used for cleaning on shore.
+Dispose any rags, sponges, etc., used for clean-up on shore.
 Do not carry these rags on board. - 7.
 Avoid an empty fuel tank, even during storage, as condensation can develop and result in water in your fuel system. - 8.
 After securing the fuel cap, open all ports, windows, hatches and engine compartments.
 Ventilate all other closed areas. - 9.
 Look to see if gasoline was spilled into the bilge during fueling. - 10.
 Dual fuel tank installations are equipped with a manual switching valve for tank selection.
-Select the tank that allows best performance for your boat, as the fuel is consumed and the fuel load redristributed performance will be affected by the type of engine and weight distribution.
+Select the tank that allows best performance for your boat.
+Performance will be effected by the type of engine and weight distribution.